Renal Dialysis Certificate Program

 - Successful completion of baccalaureate degree or higher.

-- ACCUPLACER reading score of 80 or above or grade in ENGL 0890.
+- ACCUPLACER reading score or grade in ENGL 0890.

 - Earliest date of application (February applicants admitted first.)